andreduvoisin/andreduvoisin-web/content/portfolio/composite-engine/index.md

 GitHub: [git.io/CompositeEngine](https://git.io/CompositeEngine)

+### Overview

+Composite Engine is a game engine technical demo created to explore the core low-level components required to make a video game, while attempting to push the envelope on some of the more frustrating or mundane elements.
+It currently sports a graphics engine, scene and camera support, an animation processing tool, an event system, and a user interface.

-Composite Engine is a C++ game engine for Windows and Mac featuring OpenGL, a CMake build system, and Chromium Embedded Framework (CEF) for a JavaScript user interface layer.
+Composite Engine is created by [Kevin Viglucci](https://viglucci.io/) and me.
+The engine is written in C++ for Windows and Mac and features OpenGL, a CMake build system, and Chromium Embedded Framework (CEF) for a JavaScript user interface layer.

 ### Contributions

-- Lorem ipsum...
+- Graphics engine with rendering, texturing, skinning, and animations in OpenGL
+- Animation processing tool to import via FBX SDK and export to a custom format
+- Event system to marshal events between different engine systems
+- CMake build and dependency management system for Windows and Mac
+- Chromium Embedded Framework (CEF) integration to support a JavaScript user interface with React and Redux

 ### Skills

+- C++
+- OpenGL
+- Windows and Mac development
+- CMake
-- Lorem ipsum...
+- FBX SDK
+- Chromium Embedded Framework (CEF)
+- JavaScript, React, and Redux